ballerina-attic/open-api-based-service/README.md

 > If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping  "Implementation" section.

-### Understand the Swagger / OpenAPI specification
+### Understanding the OpenAPI specification
-The scenario that we use throughout this guide will base on a [petstore.json](guide/petstore.json) swagger specification.
-The OpenAPI / Swagger specification contains all the required details about the pet store RESTful API.
-Additionally, You can use the Swagger view in Ballerina Composer to create and edit OpenAPI / Swagger files.
+The scenario that we use throughout this guide will base on [petstore.json](guide/petstore.json) OpenApi specification.
+The OpenAPI specification contains all the required details about the pet store RESTful API.
+Additionally, You can use the Api Designer view in Ballerina vscode extension to create and edit OpenAPI files.

-#### Basic structure of petstore Swagger/OpenAPI specification
+#### Basic structure of petstore OpenAPI specification
 ```json
 {
   "swagger": "2.0",